soggybag/Sushi-Neko-SpriteKit-Swift/P4-Core-Mechanic/content.md

 #When cats attack

 Time to work on the games core mechanic, it's a lesser known fact that cat's will punch sushi as all they want is some sashimi.
 Cats can also navigate space and time to teleport instantly from one side of the screen to the other and knock those sushi clean out of the sushi tower.

 You will be adding a simple touch mechanic to the game, if the player touches anywhere on the left/right hand side of the screen, the cat will be moved to the left/right side and then punch the first piece of sushi in the sushi tower.

 ##Touch control

 > [action]
 > Replace the `touchBegan(...)` method with the following:
->

 ```
 override func touchesBegan(touches: Set<UITouch>, withEvent event: UIEvent?) {
    /* Called when a touch begins */
->

    for touch in touches {
       /* Get touch position in scene */
       let location = touch.locationInNode(self)
->

       /* Was touch on left/right hand side of screen? */
       if location.x > size.width / 2 {
-        character.side = .Right
+        character.side = .right
       } else {
-        character.side = .Left
+        character.side = .left
       }
     }
 }
 ```
->

 You are performing a simple check to decide which side of the screen was touched.
 Remember the property observer *didSet*, that you setup in *Character.swift* (Take a quick look)?
 When you set the *side* property the cat will move set its position appropriately.

 Run the game...
 You should have a working cat teleporter.